AI Dental Receptionist HIPAA Compliance: A Dentist Guide

 The HIPAA Security Rule

-The Security Rule applies to electronic PHI and requires:
+The HIPAA Security Rule applies to electronic PHI, as outlined in federal HIPAA guidance, and requires:

 -